-The management and maintenance of both halls and grounds are provided for by unpaid volunteers save for the recent appointment of a hall manager.
+The management and maintenance of both halls and grounds are mainly provided for by unpaid volunteers.

-The Trust comprises of trustees who also act in a voluntary capacity for the benefit of the VHT.
-Regular clubs which are primarily Riding Mill based, may affiliate to the VHT, for which they receive special hire rates in return for putting forward a trustee.
-Affiliated clubs promise to fund raise on behalf of the VHT.
+The charity comprises of trustees who also act in a voluntary capacity for the charity.
+Regular clubs which are primarily Riding Mill based, may affiliate to the hall's for which they receive special hire rates.
+Affiliated clubs promise to fund raise on behalf of the charity.

 The halls are not publicly funded.
 Their income consists solely from their hire together with fundraising grants and events.